All Episodes

 We are for life, and they want to kill babies, partial birth, and we are the extremists.

-When the Constitution Tells the libs to stay out of our churches, and when we win popular votes in response to judicial fiats that have no basis in law or religion.
+We want the government to stop telling us what we must accept when our religion tells us otherwise, when the Constitution tells the libs to stay out of our churches, and when we win popular votes in response to judicial fiats that have no basis in law or religion.

-So what Dion wants us to do, get rid of people of faith, accept global warming.
+So what Dion wants us to do, get rid of people of faith, accept global warming, if we accept the new New Deal, then that's how we conservatives will win.

 It's a recipe for defeat.

-You know, we wiped the floor with the Libs back in the 80s in 1994.
+You know, we wiped the floor with the libs back in the 80s in 1994.

-If you want to keep winning, how come they didn't say that about themselves?
+How come they didn't say that about themselves?